Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Extracting_state_logic_into_a_Reducer.md

 # Extracting state logic into a Reducer

 ==Components with many state updates spread across many event handlers can get overwhelming.
-For these cases, you can _consolidate all the state update logic outside your component in a single function_, called a **reducer**.==
+For these cases, you can _consolidate all the state update logic outside your component in a single function_, called a **reducer**.== Your event handlers become concise because they only specify the user “actions”.
+At the bottom of the file, the reducer function specifies how the state should update in response to each action!

 You will learn: